Delta scenarios and adaptive Delta Management

 Adaptive Delta Management is still in development with many knowledge gaps to overcome.
 To date, knowledge development has largely taken place within the Delta Programme, predominantly in regard to determining tipping points and identifying measures and adaptation pathways in relation to climate change.
 With the shift from the problem analysis phase to preferred strategies and decision-making, most of the focus has shifted to the evaluation of adaptation pathways and governance.

 The evaluation has raised questions about how flexibility should be valued and what its costs and benefits are.
 The methods to be used in the regard are still unclear.
 The CPB is currently exploring the options at the request of the Replacement Tasking for Hydraulic Structures programme [Vervangingsopgave Natte Kunstwerken (VONK)] and the Delta Programme.
-Furthermore, attention also needs to be given to the changing institutional and socio-cultural conditions and the extent to which they affect the supposed flexibility of adaptation pathways (van der Brugge et al., submitted).
+Furthermore, attention also needs to be given to the changing institutional and socio-cultural conditions and the extent to which they affect the supposed flexibility of adaptation pathways (van der Brugge et al., 2012).

 As for governance, the crucial question is: how should policy arrangements be organised to enable adaptation?
 On the one hand, this involves agreements made between the parties about who does what and the conditions under which policy and monitoring should be adapted.
 On the other hand, it involves ensuring that options are actually kept open if and when required.
 In addition, there is a knowledge gap in relation to the changing institutional and administrative context in the future.
 The Delta Scenarios touch on this very briefly.